zhouyuan878/CS4414Project/README.md

 pick: Pick the block at a specified coordinate on the map if there is any.
 Takes a direction parameter of "north", "south", "west" or "east".

 inventory: Check the blocks available in the player's inventory.
-Take no parameter.
+Takes no parameter.

 drop: Remove a block from the player's inventory and drop it on one of the nearest coordinate on the map.
-Take no parameter.
+Takes no parameter.

 eat: Consume a block in the player's inventory.
-Take no parameter.
+Takes no parameter.

-mix: Mix a nearby block with a in the player's inventory.
+mix: Mix a nearby block with a block in the player's inventory.
 Takes a direction parameter of "north", "south", "west" or "east".